mattermost/docs/source/administration/upgrade.rst

 Upgrading Mattermost Server
 ===========================

-In most cases, you can upgrade Mattermost Server in a few minutes, depending on how long it takes for you to back up both the database and the file storage directory.
+In most cases you can upgrade Mattermost Server in a few minutes, but the upgrade can take longer depending on several factors, including the size and complexity of your installation, and whether or not any database schema changes were made between your current version and the latest version.

 Which Upgrade Instructions to Use
 ---------------------------------